spider-rs/spider/spider/README.md

 1. `chrome_cpu`: Disable gpu usage for chrome browser.
 1. `chrome_stealth`: Enables stealth mode to make it harder to be detected as a bot.
 1. `chrome_intercept`: Allows intercepting network request to speed up processing.
+1. `adblock`: Enables the ability to block ads when using chrome and chrome_intercept.
 1. `cookies`: Enables cookies storing and setting to use for request.
 1. `real_browser`: Enables the ability to bypass protected pages.
 1. `cron`: Enables the ability to start cron jobs for the website.